Tania-6/Tania-6/README.md

 - Compares match histories to identify shared games between players.
 - Handles asynchronous requests and processes data efficiently to provide fast results.

+---

+## 📚 School GitHub
+Some of my in-progress and class projects can also be found on my school GitHub account: [T-Smash](https://github.com/T-Smash)